 Hashimoto attended the inaugural SelectUSA Investment Summit in Washington, the inward investment conference staged by the U.S. Department of Commerce.
 He said the summit demonstrated the importance of carefully developed relationships.
 Many entities that do not have on-the-ground representation in Japan could benefit from an affiliation with a company with a Tokyo representative, he said.

 A graduate of the Tokyo University of Foreign Studies, Jiro earned a BA in international relations, and soon joined Sumitomo Corporation, where he worked to supply Japanese steel to primarily North American pipeline projects.
-McWilliams is a former newspaper reporter, an MBA graduate of the University of Tennessee and a journalism graduate from the University of Kentucky.
+Prior to founding Mozaic, McWilliams was responsible for guiding an agency’s IR client work.
+He is a former newspaper reporter, an MBA graduate of the University of Tennessee and a journalism graduate from the University of Kentucky.

 * * *